April 7, 2020SAFETY AND INSPECTIONS

 Unsurprisingly, large organizations require substantial organization, leadership, and communication to run smoothly.
 With so many tasks to be completed—plumbing, security, pest control, cleaning, and grounds maintenance work—orders may sometimes fall through the cracks.

 Obviously, putting off landscaping needs during this time won’t significantly upset anyone.
 However, skipping CDC cleaning guidelines should not be tolerated.
 FMs who don’t already have foolproof work order management systems in place might want to evaluate digital solutions for compliance reasons.

 Additionally, MaintainX includes integrated chat functionality that allows team members to maintain 2-way communication when troubleshooting.
-Communication threads can be organized by individuals, groups, or departments.
+Individuals, groups, or departments can organize communication threads.
 Further, contacts can be quickly uploaded via your smartphone’s existing Contact Directory.

 4. Update Existing Facility Management Sanitation Guidelines

 Next, FMs must update existing cleaning guidelines with new procedures for disinfection, safety, and crisis management.
 The International Facility Management Association (IFMA) endorses Solid as a “deep clean provider” for facilities seeking sanitation assistance.

 Obviously, the contents of your cleaning guidelines will vary depending on your unique organization and local government ordinances.
 But here are some questions to get you started:

 - What types of cleaners must be used?

 - Which surfaces and items should be disinfected?